Pinggy-io/normalize-email/README.md

 ## Getting Started

-To get started with EmailNormalizer, follow these instructions:
+To get started with Normalize-Email, follow these instructions:

 1. **Add the Dependency**